jezzsantos/automate/CONTRIBUTING.md

 * Clone the repo locally
 * Ensure that you have `.NET6.0` installed on your system.
 [Download](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 * Open the `src/Automate.sln` solution
+* Create a new `appsettings.local.json` configuration file in the CLI project, to reflect you own versions of settings in `appsettings.json`.

+>  Make sure NOT to add this file (`appsettings.local.json`) to source control.

 ## Building the code